 Q: I submitted my story, but I need to make revisions.
 What do I do?

-A: We fully understand that, at times, revisions need to be made and errors corrected.
+A: We understand that, at times, revisions need to be made and errors corrected.
 Please contact us via Submittable in the event you need to make changes to your submission, requesting that the submission be opened for editing, and we will do so.
-You will be notified via email when your submission is open, and you will be allowed to make your changes and / or re-upload a new document if necessary.
+You will be notified via email when your submission is open, and you will be allowed to make your changes and/or upload a new document if necessary.
+However, we cannot open for editing submissions already under review by our team.
+Please notify us as soon as you realize you need to make an update, and we will do our best to accommodate you.
+Better to open for editing than withdraw and resubmit, especially for contests, as we don’t want you to pay extra fees.

 Q: Do I maintain ownership and first serial rights if my work is accepted for publication?

 A: You do maintain ownership of your work when you submit to our journal, whether it is chosen or not for publication.
-If published, our platform retains first serial rights / first publication rights of the work for the first three months.
+If published, our platform retains first serial publication rights for the first three months.

 Q: I submitted my work to you a while ago.
 When can I expect to hear back?

 A: Regardless of acceptance or decline, you will hear back from us, we promise.
-Our general turnaround time for all fiction is sixteen–twenty-four weeks.
+Our general turnaround time for all submissions four to five months.
 For contests, the turnaround may be slightly longer, depending on when you submit.